thingsboard/tbmq-pe-docker-compose/README.md

-# Docker configuration for TBMQ
+# Docker configuration for TBMQ PE

 This folder containing scripts and Docker Compose configurations to run TBMQ.